 Few American holidays are as anticipated as Thanksgiving.
-Observed annually on the last Thursday of November, the secular holiday, which marks the start of the festive season, is credited to a harvest feast shared by the early European settlers, or Pilgrims, and Native Americans in 1621.
+Observed annually on the fourth Thursday of November, the secular holiday, which marks the start of the festive season, is credited to a harvest feast shared by the early European settlers, or Pilgrims, and Native Americans in 1621.
 Though food remains the centerpiece of the celebration, many fun traditions have been added since.
 Here are some fun Thanksgiving tradition facts to share with family and friends as you enjoy the delicious meal on November 28, 2019.

 Turkey and cranberry sauce

 While the Native Americans and Pilgrims are believed to have feasted on geese, lobster, cod, and deer, present-day Thanksgiving dinners primarily feature turkey.
 Some experts believe the birds were selected because they were cheaper than geese or chickens, and easier to raise.
 Others attribute the tradition to a mention of the bird in a letter describing the first Thanksgiving by Pilgrim Edward Winslow.
 The bird was also suggested by Sarah Josepha Hale in her petitions to make Thanksgiving a national holiday.
 Since President Abraham Lincoln loved roasted turkey, he happily included the bird on his Thanksgiving menu.
 The idea of pairing the bird with cranberry sauce is believed to be the brainchild of Civil War Union General Ulysses S. Grant who ordered the condiment be served to soldiers as part of their holiday meal in 1864.

 Many Americans build up their appetites for the upcoming holiday feast by participating in their town or city's brisk morning runs, or "Turkey Trots."
 The fun tradition was started in 1896 by six residents of Buffalo, New York.
 Now in its 124th year, it is the world's oldest consecutive footrace attracting over 14,000 runners of all ages and abilities every year.